Routine Options

 7

-For per-routine control, use the nested annotation.
+For per-endpoint control, use the @nested annotation.

 Resolve Nested Composite Types